moxystudio/react-page-swapper/README.md

 In simple scenarios, this is the page's react element.

 In advanced scenarios, such as nested routes, `node` is a node from a react tree.
-Usually, leaf nodes are the actual page element and non-leaf nodes are layout elements.
+Usually, the leaf node is the page element and non-leaf nodes are layout elements.

 #### nodeKey